 In high income countries, America was on the bottom of the list for female homicides, with the exception of Luxembourg (I have been to Luxembourg, and the place is so small and pleasant, homicides are statistically impractical and culturally unlikely).
 In fact, other high income countries have an 82% higher female to male homicide ratio than the United States (of murdered members of the American populace, 22% of victims are women, whereas in Japan 53% are).

 One possible explanation is that American women are armed, and female victims in New Zealand, Germany, Norway, Finland, etc. are not.
 Criminologists have shown that when a thug believes their victims are armed, they don’t attack.
-Perhaps Japanese women should hit the underground markets and buy a few pistols.
+Perhaps Japanese women should hit the underground markets and the best .380 pistol they can find there.
 Might raise their longevity numbers a bit.

 - Homicide, Suicide, and Unintentional Firearm Fatality: Comparing the United States With Other High-Income Countries, 2003, Richardson, Hemenway, The Journal of TRAUMA, 2011 ↩